caringbridge/api-regressions/README.md

 at [the project's website](http://rspec.info/) if you want to know more.

 ## Why are you using Ruby? ##
-Aaron knows Ruby and uses to write our other regression tests.
+Aaron knows Ruby and uses it to write our other regression tests.
 Besides, anything is better than PHPUnit.